Dr Amanda Webber

 Amanda is a Senior Lecturer in the Science Communication Unit and Programme Leader of the MSc Science Communication.

-Amanda is a trustee of Barbary Macaque Awareness & Conservation.
+Amanda is a section editor for the Journal of Zoo and Aquarium Research and a trustee of Barbary Macaque Awareness & Conservation.

 Area of expertise